-Dr. Kendall Moseley is the Medical Director of the Johns Hopkins Metabolic Bone & Osteoporosis Center, Co-Director of the Johns Hopkins Multidisciplinary Parathyroid Clinic, and Clinical Director of the Division of Diabetes, Endocrinology & Metabolism.
+Dr. Kendall Moseley is the Clinical Director of the Division of Diabetes, Endocrinology & Metabolism, Medical Director of the Johns Hopkins Metabolic Bone & Osteoporosis Center and Co-Director of the Johns Hopkins Multidisciplinary Parathyroid Clinic.

 Dr. Moseley received her medical degree from Baylor College of Medicine in Houston, TX, followed by internal medicine residency training at the Johns Hopkins Hospital.
 Upon completion of her endocrinology fellowship at Johns Hopkins, she joined the faculty in the Division of Endocrinology, Diabetes & Metabolism of the Johns Hopkins University School of Medicine.

 Board-certified in Endocrinology and Metabolism, Dr. Moseley has a dynamic clinical practice and collaborations within the institution that focus on metabolic bone diseases, osteoporosis, hyperparathyroidism, vitamin D deficiency, atypical fractures, and skeletal survivorship.
 She is actively engaged in NIH-funded clinical and translational research involving the relationship between type 2 diabetes, osteoporosis, and aging.
 She is additionally involved in research investigating mechanisms by which chronic disease states such as malignancy, HIV, hepatitis C, and cystic fibrosis impact bone quantity and quality.

 Clinically, she enjoys partnering with her patients and using their unique and often complex medical history to individually tailor effective diet, lifestyle, and treatment regimens to improve skeletal health.